minprog/programmeren-1/problems/strings/index.md

 Create a function `bob` that takes a string and prints that string into the alternating case of Spongebob.
 For instance, `bob("Know your meme")` should print:

     kNoW YoUr mEmE

+## Main?

+There is no `main` for this assigment.
+However, you can use `main` to contain some testing code that calls the functions that you're writing.